The Power of Vulnerability – A Review

 I no longer fear vulnerability.
 It is still nerve racking to make confessions and I still grieve over certain decisions I have made in the past.
 I am far from perfect, but the knowledge is no longer crippling.
 Rejection will never be an enjoyable experience, but I now know that both rejection and vulnerability are unavoidable.

 Rejection and vulnerability are simply a part of our messy daily lives.
 We are all imperfect and by default we will all experience conflict at some point in life.
-It will not destroy us if we are willing to let go off our perfectionist ideals.
+However, it will not destroy us if we are willing to let go off our perfectionist ideals.

 Rejection will not be the end of our story unless we chose to reject the love and grace that God has provided.
 You have already been accepted.
 The King of the Universe as declared you to be cleansed.
 Accept it.